dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-azure-active-directory.md

 ## Configuration

-dbt Cloud supports both single tenant and multi-tenant Azure Active Directory SSO Connections.
+dbt Cloud supports both single tenant and multi-tenant Microsoft Entra ID (formerly Azure AD) SSO Connections.
 For most Enterprise purposes, you will want to use the single-tenant flow when creating an Azure AD Application.

 ### Creating an application

 Log into the Azure portal for your organization.
-Using the [**Azure Active Directory**](https://portal.azure.com/#home) page, you will need to select the appropriate directory and then register a new application.
+Using the [**Microsoft Entra ID**](https://portal.azure.com/#home) page, you will need to select the appropriate directory and then register a new application.

 1. Under **Manage**, select **App registrations**.
 2. Click **+ New Registration** to begin creating a new application registration.